pac4j/jee-pac4j/README.md

 ### 1.2 - > 1.3

 The `RequiresAuthenticationFilter` is now named `SecurityFilter` with the `clients`, `authorizers` and `matchers` parameters instead of the previous `clientName`, `authorizerName` and `matcherName`.

+The `ApplicationLogoutFilter` behaviour has slightly changed: even without any `url` request parameter, the user will be redirect to the `defaultUrl` if it has been defined.

 ### 1.1 -> 1.2